sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/celebrate.md

 ## Birthdays

-Sourcegraph encourages team members to take a day of vacation on their special day in alignment with our [**Paid Time Off Policy**](https://docs.google.com/document/d/1nqkTF_e32wx_WMw5Y1a2C8iyh-iRtIcC9Mc54YwPSko/edit).
+Sourcegraph encourages teammates to take a day of vacation on their special day in alignment with our [**Paid Time Off Policy**](https://docs.google.com/document/d/1nqkTF_e32wx_WMw5Y1a2C8iyh-iRtIcC9Mc54YwPSko/edit).
 If your celebration happens to fall over a weekend please be sure to take an alternate day such as the Friday prior or the Monday after.

 We’d also like to be considerate of all teammates and acknowledge that not everybody likes to be in the spotlight on their birthdays.
 Managers should check their employee’s BambooHR profile for their birthday and ask them personally if they’d like to celebrate it at work beforehand.
 With their permission, people managers will consult their team on an appropriate gift / gift card for the employee and can expense this using Expensify.